Understanding the New Wage Cap: How Does the Rs. 18,000 Limit Affect You?

 R.N.Khola

-According to section 9(2) of the POW Act, 1936 we can deduct upto 8 days wages.
-Relevant portion of this section may be read as under.
+According to section 9(2) of the Payment of Wages Act, 1936, we can deduct up to 8 days' wages.
+The relevant portion of this section may be read as follows:

-Sec 9(2) - Provided that, subject to any rules made in this behalf by [the appropriate Government], if ten or more employed persons acting in concert absent themselves without due notice (that is to say without giving the notice which is required under the terms of their contracts of employment) and without reasonable cause, such deduction from any such person may include such amount not exceeding his wages for eight days as may by any such terms be due to the employer in lieu of due notice.
+Provided that, subject to any rules made in this respect by the appropriate Government, if ten or more employed persons acting in concert absent themselves without due notice (that is, without giving the notice required under the terms of their contracts of employment) and without reasonable cause, such deduction from any such person may include an amount not exceeding his wages for eight days, as may be due to the employer in lieu of due notice.

 R.N.Khola

-Employees drawing more than Rs.
-18,000/- per month as gross wages will not be effected by this Act.
+Employees earning more than Rs.
+18,000 per month as gross wages will not be affected by this Act.

 Regards,